yahoo/bgdocs/doc-site/content/en/tutorial/tutorial-1.md

       });
 {{< / highlight >}}

-First we create a second state, `greeting`.
+First we create a second state resource, `greeting`.
 Then we add `greeting` as an additional demand.
+We must add it as a demand because we access its `.value` property.
+Behavior Graph will raise an error if we do not.
+This explicitness is by design.
-Finally we modify our message to use `greeting` as well.
+Finally we modify our message to use `greeting.value`.

-If we run our program now it should produce
+When we run our program now it should produce

 ```
 "Greetings, World!"